jadecobra/python_tdd_exercises/source/functions/functions_w_unittest.rst

 test functions with unittest
 #################################################################################

 I want to use the :ref:`unittest library<another way to write tests>` in the :ref:`functions` project.
+I also want to use :ref:`class attributes<what is a class attribute?>` to remove repetition of some values from the tests.

 ----